bmbouter/worklog/README.md

 #### Site URL ####

 In your settings.py file, you must have the following parameter defined as the URL the site is hosted at.
 The following would be for your local dev environment.
+This must be fully qualified and it must not include a closing slash.
 WORKLOG_REMINDER_EMAIL_LINK_URLBASE = 'http://127.0.0.1:8000'

 #### Site Admins ####